HarxSan/zocket_ai_agent/README.md

 A powerful web application to scrape websites, search the web, and generate AI-powered summaries using Google's Gemini API.

-##Deployment Information
+## Deployment Information

 The agent has been deployed and is publicly accessible:

--Live Demo: The application is hosted on Render and can be accessed at https://zocket-ai-agent-asvl.onrender.com
+- **Live Demo**: The application is hosted on Render and can be accessed at https://zocket-ai-agent-asvl.onrender.com

--Usage Note: Please allow up to 1 minute for initial loading when accessing the application, as Render automatically shuts down the service after 15 minutes of inactivity to conserve resources
+- **Usage Note**: Please allow up to 1 minute for initial loading when accessing the application, as Render automatically shuts down the service after 15 minutes of inactivity to conserve resources

 ## 🌟 Features